 Intranet hardware refers to the servers upon which the rest of the intranet software, applications, and data is held.
 There are various approaches to intranet hardware, such as on-premise or cloud-based solutions, or a hybrid of the two.
 Regardless of the chosen hardware, these servers typically allow users entry to the intranet by accessing a portal and entering their login details.

 Finally, the applications used within an intranet are basically the different digital tools built into the platform that enable users to do things like collaborate on documents or share communications to the rest of your organization.
 These are the computing tools that employees use to do their work, communicate and collaborate with each other and store and retrieve information.
 Think the Microsoft 365 suite or G-Suite of tools.

 These are the programs and tools that employees use on a daily basis to get work done, that within your intranet store and share data and work with each other behind-the-scenes to deliver seamless digital experiences.
-Getting all of these elements to work together is only half the story of creating an effective intranet.
+Getting all of these elements to work together is only half the story of creating an effective intranet system.
 For the intranet to truly work for a business, employees need to buy into it, which is only possible if it is relevant, reliable and easy to use.